jwinkels/xcl/README.md

 ARGUMENTS
-  TYPE     [default: ALL] Show all Features of type [DB or DEPLOY] PROJECT  Show Features added to a Project (when not in a XCL-Directory it shows all Features available)
+  TYPE     [default: ALL] Show all Features of type [DB or DEPLOY]

+  PROJECT  [default: test] Show Features added to a Project (when not in a XCL-Directory it shows all Features
+           available)

 OPTIONS
   -a, --all   show all Features available